Particular/docs.particular.net/nservicebus/security/property-encryption.md

 When encryption is enabled, the encryption and decryption keys must be configured.

+> [!NOTE]
-Note: Both the sending and the receiving side must use the same key to communicate encrypted information.
+> Both the sending and the receiving side must use the same key to communicate encrypted information.

 ## Key strength